MonetDBSolutions/monetdb-url-spec/tests.md

 * `EXPECT key=value`: verify that the given parameter now has the given value.
 Fail the test case if the value is different.

+* `ONLY pymonetdb`: only process the rest of the block when testing pymonetdb, ignore it for other implementations.

+* `NOT pymonetdb`: ignore the rest of the block when testing pymonetdb, do process it for other implementations.

 At the start of each block the parameters are reset to their default values.

 The EXPECT clause can verify all parameters listen in the Parameters section of